Steeplejacks

 Steeplejack Training and Skills

-- confidence working at height
+- working safely at height

 Trade Knowledge Matters Too

-- masonry repair
+- masonry inspection and repair

-- pointing
+- pointing and brickwork defects

-- painting and coatings
+- protective painting and coatings

 - inspection reporting